 You can gain valuable media coverage and positive PR for your work.

-Who can become an Ambassador?
+Who can become a STEM Ambassador?

 Professionals in any industry can apply.
 You don’t need to run your own company.
 You can be an employee or a freelancer/sole trader.
 You do need to be over 18 and willing to go through a robust but fast programme of induction training and DBS checking (Disclosure Barring Service).